dxw/playbook/playbook.md

 #### Balance openness and confidentiality

-##### dxw digital

-dxw digital believe it's best to be open about what we're doing.
+dxw believes it's best to be open about what we're doing.
 We encourage our clients to do the same, as does the [service manual](https://www.gov.uk/service-manual).
 We talk, blog and write about what we're doing, and we are open about as much as we can.

-At dxw digital, we release [code](https://www.github.com/dxw), publish our [contracts](https://www.github.com/dxw/contracts) and things like this playbook and talk with people about what we're up to because we believe that we'll ultimately have more opportunities to work, grow and improve than if we kept
+At dxw, we release [code](https://www.github.com/dxw), publish our [contracts](https://www.github.com/dxw/contracts) and things like this playbook and talk with people about what we're up to because we believe that we'll ultimately have more opportunities to work, grow and improve than if we kept